BrandonTang89/CrowdfundingForSchools/README.md

 This information will be revealed when setting up the stripe listener.

 ### Domain
-Note necessarily a secret but an environment variable that is used to specify the domain of the server.
+Not necessarily a secret but an environment variable that is used to specify the domain of the server.
 Stored in the .env file as `DOMAIN`.

 For testing, use
 `DOMAIN=http://localhost:3000`